 Giving everyone the administrative email and password is not a good idea as unintentionally you are risking your website security.

 Fortunately, WordPress allows you to assign a role to each user.
 For this, you don’t have to install any plugin.
-Assigning an appropriate role to each user helps you to keep every member in their specified limits.
+Assigning an appropriate role to each user helps you to keep every member within their specified limits.

 For example, if you are outsourcing your website articles then WordPress “Contributor” is the right role for them as it allows them to draft and manage their own posts.
 The contributor cannot publish a post.